-- Favorite varieties – Snow Crown Hybrid, Amazing (takes a bit longer, 10 -12 weeks)
+- Favorite varieties for the indoor garden- Snow Crown Hybrid, Amazing (takes a bit longer, 10 -12 weeks)

 Broccoli and cauliflower, from a growing perspective, are pretty similar.
 They are both part of the Brassicaceae family (which also includes cabbage, brussel sprouts, and kale).
 They both took up quite a bit of room but both were fairly easy to grow.
 Like broccoli, I would recommend spacing them out quite a bit because if they are planted too close, they will shade each other’s leaves.
 I would recommend no more than four plants in one 20 gallon bin, or at least 8-10″ apart.
 I usually try to pack my stuff in, but the cauliflower crop needs the room.

 Cauliflower is typically a finicky crop.
 It needs rich soil and does best in cooler temperatures of 60 degrees consistently.
 So, I wasn’t sure this would grow in my warmer indoor garden where temperatures are consistently 70 degrees during the day and only goes down to about 55 degrees at night.
 I didn’t want to turn down the temperature for the whole room, and it is hard to make a microclimate within the grow room, so we just went for it.
 As you can see in the picture, the cauliflower grew fine, and to a nice size.
-But there is some slight purple discoloration on the underside of the cauliflower on the right which is a sign of stress.
-Ultimately, that doesn’t affect the taste.
+But there is some slight purple discoloration on the underside of the cauliflower on the right which is a sign of stress, likely from the warmer temperatures.
+Ultimately, that didn’t affect the taste.

+Cauliflower takes up a lot of room.
 For all the room the cauliflower takes up, you only get one little side dish out of it every 8 -10 weeks.
-So this vegetable isn’t a power producer and isn’t going on the “survival garden seed schedule“.
 And unlike broccoli, you don’t typically get offshoots where you can get a secondary harvest.
 So pretty much when your’e ready to harvest the cauliflower, you might as well dig up the whole plant and enjoy the new room to grow another crop.

+Cauliflower also takes a long time in an indoor environment.
+Outdoors, you can expect a cauliflower to be ready at around 80 -90 days.
+Our indoor cauliflowers took at least 120 days each time.
+So that is a huge amount of space to dedicate for a long time.
 Harvest the cauliflower when the heads are compact white and firm, or when it’s about 6 inches across.
 It’s typically recommended that you then soak the cauliflower in salt water for about 20-30 minutes to get rid of any cabbage worms.
-But that is one of the major perks of the indoor garden, you shouldn’t have any cabbage worms at all!
+But that is one of the major perks of the indoor garden, you won’t have any cabbage worms!

-Verdict – B-.
-Cauliflower is a good crop to grow indoors, but it does take a lot of room for a fairly small harvest.
+Verdict B-.
+Cauliflower is a good crop to grow indoors, but it does take a lot of room, and a lot of time, for a fairly small harvest.

 We’ve discussed how to grow it indoors, now here’s how to get it to your table!